ahsan598/terraform-aws-multitier-webapp/README.md

 #### Step 3: Provision VPC
-- Execute `terraform apply` with only the VPC module configured to ensure networking components (VPC, subnets, route tables, etc.) are correctly created.
+- Execute `terraform apply` with only the VPC module configured to ensure networking components (VPC, subnets, etc.) are correctly created.
 - Verify the created VPC and subnets in the AWS console.